What is Louth's 'heritage'?

 Lying midway between Dublin and Belfast, the ‘Wee County’ is at the heart of the island’s economy and is traversed for its entire length by the primary national road and rail links.
 Yet, the wild mountainous Cooley peninsula is here too, an hour's drive from both Belfast and Dublin and the perfect getaway from big city life.
 The county also has an internationally important, and protected, coastline and its associated wildlife, landscapes, geology and archaeology.

 A rich and productive farmland made Louth a centre of brewing, distilling and baking.
-Towns sprang up at Louth's natural harbours and these developed into important ports, both for imports to and for exports from Louth's agricultural hinterland.
+Towns sprang up at many of Louth's natural harbours and these developed into important ports, both for imports to and for exports from Louth's agricultural hinterland.
 Railway lines developed to link counties Armagh, Cavan, Meath and Monaghan to Louth's ports.
 Dundalk’s Great Northern Works were long a national centre of railway engineering.
 Ireland’s most impressive railway engineering feat is undoubtedly MacNeill’s magnificent Boyne Viaduct in Drogheda.

 Today Louth is a lively, go-ahead, busy place but with plenty of great sites for contemplation and enjoyment of a glorious and dramatic past and for dreaming of a better future.